undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

 The upper Roya was Italian territory until 1947.
-Tende and La Brigue were the last parcels of land attached to metropolitan France — by a local referendum on 12 October 1947, following the Treaty of Paris — and the Italian imprint is legible in the architecture, the dialect and the kitchen.
-Tende sits at the foot of the Mercantour National Park, above which the Vallée des Merveilles holds nearly 40,000 Bronze Age rock engravings, the largest open-air concentration in western Europe.
+Tende and La Brigue were the last parcels of land attached to metropolitan France, by a local referendum on 12 October 1947 following the Treaty of Paris, and the Italian imprint is still legible in the architecture and the dialect, and on the table.
+Tende sits at the foot of the Mercantour National Park; above it, the Vallée des Merveilles holds nearly 40,000 Bronze Age rock engravings, the largest open-air concentration in western Europe.
 Below Tende the valley narrows into the Gorges de Saorge, where a near-vertical Ligurian-Baroque village clings to the cliff, its Franciscan monastery now a writers' residency managed by the Centre des monuments nationaux.

-The valley was devastated by Storm Alex on 2–3 October 2020.
-Reconstruction has been substantial and is largely complete, but visitors should check current conditions on minor roads and local trails before arriving.
+Storm Alex devastated the valley on 2–3 October 2020.
+Reconstruction has been substantial and is largely complete, but check current conditions on minor roads and local trails before arriving.

 When to go

-May and June are the cleanest months: the snowpack has cleared from the lower trails, the Mercantour is opening, and the valley is not crowded.
-September and October are the second window — the light is sharp, the Vallée des Merveilles guided season runs to November on weekends, and the villages are calm.
-July and August are warm and popular, particularly around Tende and the Mercantour trailheads; booking is essential and the narrow D6204 road can be slow on summer weekends.
+Come in May or June if you can.
+The snowpack has cleared from the lower trails by then, the Mercantour is opening, and the valley is not crowded.
+September and October are the second window, with sharp light and calm villages; the Vallée des Merveilles guided season runs to November on weekends.
+In July and August the valley is warm and at its most visited, particularly around Tende and the Mercantour trailheads.
+Book accommodation early then, and expect the narrow D6204 road to be slow on summer weekends.
 Winter is quieter in the valley itself; Tende functions as a cross-border gateway for skiers using the train to reach Limone Piemonte (Trenitalia runs a free or discounted connection during the ski season — to verify current offer).
 The Col de Tende road tunnel reopened in June 2025 after twelve years of reconstruction, restoring direct road access between the valley and Italy.

 How to get there

-The right way in is by train from Nice-Ville.
-The Nice–Tende line (SNCF TER) reopened fully on 15 December 2025 after a fifteen-month closure for post-Storm Alex repairs and infrastructure upgrades — a €74 million investment.
+Come in by train from Nice-Ville.
+The Nice–Tende line (SNCF TER) reopened fully on 15 December 2025 after a fifteen-month closure for post-Storm Alex repairs and infrastructure upgrades, a €74 million investment.
 As of December 2025, roughly one train per hour runs between Nice and Breil-sur-Roya; less frequent services continue to Tende.
-Journey time Nice to Tende is approximately 1 hour 40 minutes.
+Nice to Tende takes approximately 1 hour 40 minutes.
 The tourist commentary service (Train des Merveilles proper) runs daily from Nice-Ville at 09:32 from 1 June to 30 September 2026, with weekend and public-holiday service through 1 November.
 From Italy, Trenitalia's Cuneo–Ventimiglia regional service (~4 trains/day, roughly 2h40) enters the valley via the spectacular Italian section before crossing the border at Breil-sur-Roya.
-Timetable coordination between SNCF and Trenitalia is imperfect — check connections carefully.
-Nice is the practical hub; flights, TGV, and bus connections converge there.
+Timetable coordination between SNCF and Trenitalia is imperfect, so check connections carefully.
+Everything else converges on Nice: flights, TGV, buses.

 Nearest station